lorenzolaino/metro-train-control/code/README.md

 # Metro train controller

----
 #### How to run the system?
-There are no mandatory steps to make the system work, the only request is to place the project directory in the directory where the libraries are located.
+There are no mandatory steps to make the system work, the only request is to place the project directory in the directory where the libraries are located (STM32F10x_StdPeriph_Driver, CMSIS).

 #### Optional: Activate or Deactivate simulation
 Into the main of the **Blinky.c** file it is possible to activate or deactive the simulation